-Nate Smith completed his third season as Sacramento State’s director of basketball operations in 2015-16, and fifth as a member of the staff.
+Nate Smith completed his fourth season as Sacramento State’s director of basketball operations in 2016-17, and sixth as a member of the staff.
 He also served two years as the team manager from 2011-13.

 Smith was part of a staff that saw the 2014-15 squad post a 21-12 overall record and a 13-5 mark in the Big Sky Conference while securing the program’s first postseason appearance in the Div.
 I era (1991-pres.), and the team’s first postseason victory in 53 years.

 Sacramento State has also won at least 13 games each of the last five years, the first time that has happened in 43 years when the Hornets ran off seven straight seasons from 1966-73.
 In addition, the Hornets have won Big Sky Tournament games three consecutive years (2015-17) for the first time ever.
 Moreover, the team has posted three conference records of .500 or better during Smith’s tenure after the program had done so just twice in 27 years prior to his arrival.

 The Hornets have also established a homecourt advantage that has seen the program post a 52-19 combined record (.732 winning percentage) inside the Nest over the last five years.
 That includes at least 10 home wins in four of the last five years.